m9sweeper/m9sweeper/docs/content/en/docs/Getting started/advanced-install.md

 ## Install

-### License

-To claim a free license go to [m9sweeper licensing](licensing.m9sweeper.io).
-Claiming a license is optional, but if you setup a license our online portal will enable remote monitoring.
-We can notify you, for example, if you a new version is available or if your environment is no longer being monitored for some reason.

 ### Installation

 We recommend putting your configuration in a values.yaml file and then deploying our app using helm.
 This